rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 sharing beyond a particular institution, enabling collaboration across the scientific community.
 RSpace integrations with number of repository services, allowing users to export their work in various different formats.

+### Role

+> ARIA roles provide semantic meaning to content, allowing screen readers and
+> other tools to present and support interaction with an object in a way that
+> is consistent with user expectations of that type of object.
+ARIA roles can
+> be used to describe elements that don't natively exist in HTML or exist but
+> don't yet have full browser support. — [MDN](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles)